afrase/kodiswift/docs/poweredby.rst

 .. _poweredby:

-Addons Powered by xbmcswift2
+Addons Powered by kodiswift
 ============================

 Want your addon included here?
-Send me an email at web@jonathanbeluch.com with your addon name and a link to a repository (XBMC's git repo is fine).
+Send me an email at web@jonathanbeluch.com with your addon name and a link to a repository (Kodi's git repo is fine).

 ========================    =============================================================
 Addon                       Source